-Lucidchart has seating chart templates for the classroom setting, which means you’ll save yourself time and frustration.
-It’s also simple to link data about students, like names, attendance, grades, etc., so they’re always easily accessible within the seating chart.
+Manually creating and updating class seating charts is a chore.
+Save yourself time and frustration with Lucidchart's customizable seating chart templates for classrooms.
+You can experiment with different variations, quickly visualize the classroom, and make adjustments all in one digital canvas.
+It’s also simple to link data about students, like names, attendance, grades, etc., so they’re always accessible within the seating chart.

-You can also easily share the seating chart with administrators or substitute teachers (which, by the way, is a must: Otherwise your students may be stricken with a curious seating chart-specific amnesia).
-Updating the seating chart is as easy as a few clicks.
+You can also easily share the seating chart with administrators or substitute teachers (otherwise your students may be stricken with a curious seating chart-specific amnesia).
+With Lucidchart, updating the seating chart is as easy as a few clicks.

 Trial and error